| Workable Solutions | Step-by-step Troubleshooting |

 Step 3.
 The files you see are the remnants of what you were looking for.

-After you've manually located the remnants, all you have to do now is select all of the folders and files and drag them to the Trash.
-And that's it – the app is now entirely uninstalled!
+After locating the remaining remnants, select all the folders and files and drag them to the Trash, and the app will be completely uninstalled.

-(Important Note: If those significant files and documents on your Mac are mistakenly deleted when you are clearing the app leftovers, it is suggested you try Deep Data Recovery for Mac to recover lost files on Mac.)
+If you accidentally delete significant files and documents on your Mac while clearing app leftovers, you can try Deep Data Recovery for Mac to recover lost files.

 Step 1.
-Launch Deep Data Recovery.
-Select file types and click "Next" to start.
+Launch Deep Data Recovery, select file types, and click "Next" to initiate the process.

 Step 2.
-Select the disk location (it can be an internal HDD/SSD or a removable storage device) where you lost data and files.
-Click the "Scan" button.
+Select the disk location where you lost data and files, and click the "Scan" button.

 Step 3.
 Deep Data Recovery for Mac will immediately scan your selected disk volume and display the scanning results on the left pane.

 Step 4.
-In the scan results, select the file(s) and click the "Recover" button to have them back.
+Select the desired file(s) from the scan results and click the "Recover" button to restore them.

-Clearing up old program files and programs from your Mac is critical to its seamless operation.
-There are both easy and detailed methods for accomplishing this.
-You'll be able to free up space and make your Mac run faster if you empty the Trash and clear the cache after using any of these ways.
-If you have, unfortunately, come across a situation in which you have mistakenly deleted those files and documents that were not supposed to be deleted, you can easily recover them with Deep Data Recovery for Mac.
+Clearing old program files and programs from your Mac is essential for its smooth operation.
+You can easily free up space and make your Mac run faster by emptying the Trash and clearing the cache using various methods.
+If you've accidentally deleted important files and documents, you can recover them with Deep Data Recovery for Mac.